Static Inlet Outlet

 Thermal quantities (e.g., Thermal Field Temperature, Thermal Field Flux Temperature) describe temperature and energy transport across the boundary.

-The mean temperature is computed as
+The mean temperature is computed as the area-weighted average

-\[\langle \mathbf{T} \rangle = \frac{1}{A_{\text{tot}}} \sum_k \mathbf{T}_k \, A_k.\]
+\[\langle \mathbf{T} \rangle = \frac{1}{A_{\text{tot}}} \sum_k \mathbf{T}_k \, A_k,\]

 Age and Residence Metrics